I’m amazed at how immersed in phone culture we’ve all become. But the one time I can’t live without my iPhone is while traveling.

 Mobile Passport by Airside – Free

 Although technically not an app, Apple Wallet is invaluable for quick and easy credit card payments on the go.
 Use it to store your boarding passes, train and event tickets too.

 I started using Apple Wallet in England after I got tired of signing for every single purchase on my US credit/debit card.

 If you’re traveling to Europe, your US credit cards will trigger an request for signature which can slow you down and have you digging for your wallet and a pen.

 In Britain (and Europe), most credit card POS machines are contactless making Apple Wallet a clear choice.
-Simply add the credit card you want to use to Apple Wallet (if that card has no foreign transaction fees so much the better).
-Simply hold your phone up to the POS machine, or open Apple Wallet.
+Simply add the credit card you want to use to Apple Wallet (I use one with no foreign transaction fees).
+Hold your phone up to the POS machine, or open Apple Wallet.
 Select which card you want to use if you have enabled more than one.